-- the distance water need to travel between your tank and home,
+- the distance water needs to travel between your tank and home,

-- whether water needs to move upward, into multi-story homes or units,
+- whether water needs to move upward, into multi-storey homes or units,

 - the number of water outlets that need to be serviced, especially at the same time.